-A one-semester course in economic principles and their application to questions of public policy.
+A continuation of the principles of economics and an application of the same to current industrial problems and institutions. - A one-semester course in economic principles and their application to questions of public policy.
 Intended especially for pre-engineering students.
 Open to others who desire a course in economics, but who do not plan to take a minor or major in this field and for whom Economics 201 and 202 are not prescribed.
 This course may serve as a prerequisite to advanced courses for students not concentrating in economics.
 Not open to Freshmen.

-301. Money and Banking
+301. Money and Banking.
+I